 Warm Greetings to High School Parents and Students!

 This program of studies page has been developed to assist students and parents in planning courses that meet the individual needs, interests, and goals for further education.
 In the PDF above are descriptions of the courses that we plan to offer for the 2018-2019 academic year.

 Parents and students of grades 8-11 should carefully read the program of studies and related information.
 This information will be useful for Middle School Grade 8 students to prepare for their selection of courses for Grade 9.
 In consultation with the counselor and teachers, Grades 8-11 students will make an appropriate selection of courses for the following academic year.
-Please also reference the Integrated Mathematics Scope and Sequence document which details the topics covered in Math 9-11.

 The inclusion of a course in the HS Course Catalog does not guarantee that the course will open nor necessarily fit into the student’s schedule, as scheduling of courses is dependent on a minimum number of students signing up to take the course, and the most effective utilization of teachers.
 The school reserves the right to cancel any course for administrative reasons.